 How are the scores used?

 The scores are used to determine the most appropriate placement for each student.
-Some students may place into college-level courses, and some students may need to enroll in developmental classes.
+Some students may place into college-level courses, and some students may need to enroll in Academic Skills classes.

 How do I prepare for the test?